Scotland Adventure – WHW – Fri (10)

 While the bed was comfortable, the room was much too warm and I wasn’t able to sleep as well as I’d hoped.
 While I wasn’t sleeping, I did enjoy listening to the sound of water from somewhere outside.
 It sounded like rain, but I knew that it wasn’t supposed to be raining – at least not that hard.
 I assumed that it was one of the many flowing streams in the area, and it sounded nice.

 Once I got up and looked outside, I saw that it was misty but bright, and the Beinglas grounds were already bustling with activity.
-We had another great breakfast, as part of the tour package was breakfast every morning, which was a great way to start the day, even if it was always too much food.
+We had another great breakfast, as part of the tour package was breakfast every morning, even if it was always too much food.
 I had hoped to get fit on this trip, but between the filling breakfasts, the mid-day snacks, and the big dinners, this wasn’t going to happen!

 After dropping off our bags in the dedicated “bag room”, the three of us started our day together.
 That lasted all of about fifteen minutes before Dan left us.
 It was easy walking and the weather was once again perfect hiking weather.
 Eventually I left Petra behind, as she liked to stop and take breaks that included pulling food out of her pack and sitting down to eat.
 I couldn’t even imagine eating again, and I preferred to keep walking.